ERIGrid2/benchmark-model-multi-energy-networks/README.md

 # Benchmark Model Multi-Energy Networks

-This repository contains the documentation for the multi-energy networks benchmark model developed in the ERIGrid 2.0 project.
+This repository contains the documentation and reference implementations of the multi-energy networks benchmark model developed in the [ERIGrid 2.0] project.

 The folder [```implementation_files```](./implementation_files) includes two implementations of the benchmark in separate sub-folders.